How To Fix A Toxic Work Environment

 Top Things That All People Are Looking For

-- We want to be appreciated for who we are and what we contribute.
-We want to know that what we do matters and counts for something.
+The want to be appreciated for who they are and what they contribute.

-- We want to be forgiven and to be able to move on from our mistakes and failures.
-And we want to feel safe to be able to learn from our mistakes.
+They want to be forgiven and to be able to move on from mistakes and failures and feel safe to be able to learn from mistakes.